cleverhans-lab/capc-demo/README.md

 The output files produced by the program will be saved in the folder "files" and the logs will be saved in the folder "logs" with the appropriate timestamp.

+Note that sometimes, the predicted label can be different than expected one.
+It can be due to the added noise for privacy or a misclassification of an example.

  ![Example output from the execution of the CaPC demo.](images/capc-demo-example.PNG) {#fig:capc-demo-example}